rahulnshah/HACKNYU2022Highlighter-Bookmarker-/README.md

         - Second image showing chrome extention was created through a json file with a icon image
           ![2022-02-26 (2)](https://user-images.githubusercontent.com/84089410/155855302-9ea1ba78-17d0-44af-9522-8094fc8fd77e.png)
         - Images showing Chrome Extention has been created with icon image
-  - [x] \(02/26/2022) Save highlights, link them to their respective webpage, and save all of these highlights somewhere the user can find them.
+  - [x] \(02/26/2022) Upon releasing your cursor, save highlights of a page using Chrome's storage API and display all highlights in popup.html upon visiting a webpage.
     -  List of Evidence of Feature Completion
         - Status: Completed
         - Pull Requests